 Those provate companies that supply both goods and services, but where the supply of goods constitutes 90% or more of the turnover, should become VAT registered at the point when its turnover exceeds €75,000.
 Where a limited company receives intra-community supplies for business purposes, the tax threshold for VAT registration is €41,000.

-Foreign traders distance selling goods to ordinary customers in the Republic of Ireland must become VAT registered in ROI if they exceed €35,000 in sales.
+Foreign traders distance selling goods to ordinary customers in the South of Ireland must become VAT registered in ROI if they exceed €35,000 in sales.
 Anyone supplying goods and services to Ireland, if they are not established in the country has to be VAT registered, whatever the level of their turnover.
 Anyone receiving services from abroad - for business purposes - must register, whatever their turnover.

 Additionally, any non-EU business that supplies electronic goods to private customers in Ireland must register for VAT, whatever their turnover.
 You can also choose to be registered for VAT, even if your turnover does not exceed any of the stated levels.